The Ice Guy and His Cool Female Colleague

 The Ice Guy and His Cool Female Colleague (氷属性男子とクールな同僚女子, Kōri Zokusei Danshi to Kūru na Dōryō Joshi), also known as The Ice Guy and the Cool Girl, is a Japanese manga series written and illustrated by Miyuki Tonogaya.
 It began serialization on Square Enix's Gangan Pixiv manga website in July 2019.
-As of June 2025, the series' individual chapters have been collected into eleven volumes.
+As of September 2026, the series' individual chapters have been collected into twelve volumes.
 An anime television series adaptation produced by Zero-G and Liber aired from January to March 2023.

 Plot

 The series is a romantic comedy set in a modern office job.
 Himuro is the descendant of a snow spirit, causing miniature blizzards whenever he focuses on his work or gets excited.
 He has a crush on his coworker Fuyutsuki, an ordinary woman who is oblivious to his romantic feelings.